KontorProtocol/Documentation/docs/examples/hello-world.md

 ```

 ## Rust Implementation
-In `contract/src/lib.rs`, the `contract!` macro sets the contract name.
+In `contract/src/lib.rs`, the `contract!` sets the contract name and generates boilerplate code and types.
 The `HelloWorld` struct is automatically derived from it.
 The generated `Guest` trait is implemented with:
 - `init`: Empty, as no contract storage is needed.
 - `hello-world`: Returns a static string.